-Please observe the operating and storage temperatures of the eBike components.
-Protect the drive unit, on-board computer and battery against extreme temperatures (e.g. from intense sunlight without adequate ventilation).
-Extreme temperatures can cause the components (especially the battery) to become damaged.
+Please observe the operating and storage temperatures for the eBike components.
+Protect the drive unit, on-board computer and battery pack against extreme temperatures (e.g., from intense sunlight without adequate ventilation).
+The components (especially the battery pack) can become damaged because of extreme temperatures.